fuganater/OpenWinder/README.md

 # Open Watch Winder

-This allows you to control the cycles of a stepper motor with a momentary switch button to wind your automatic watch, using the 3D printed [Gyrocope Watch Winder](https://www.thingiverse.com/thing:3520031).
+This allows you to control the cycles of a stepper motor with a momentary switch button to wind your automatic watch, using the 3D printed [Gyro Watch Winder](https://cults3d.com/en/3d-model/fashion/gyro-winder-watch-winder-remontoir-montre).

 ## Using the Winder
 On powerup, the LED will fade on and the winder will be in standby, waiting for a button press.